samwilson129/simplex-real-time-audio-streamer/README.md

 4)update_2 -> this update utilizes a TCP connection similar to update_1.1b but introduces a relay_server between the sender and receiver which can be further deployed on a cloud instance to enable audio streaming through cloud .

 # how to run (upto version 1.1) ?
-1) first install port-audio in your system if its not already installed ,enter the below commnand in your linux terminal ->
+1 a) first install port-audio in your system if its not already installed ,enter the below commnand in your linux terminal for Debian-based linux distributions ->

-sudo apt-get install portaudio19-dev
+sudo apt-get install -y portaudio19-dev libasound-dev build-essential

+1 b) first install port-audio in your system if its not already installed ,enter the below commnand in your linux terminal for Red Hat-based linux distributions ->

+sudo dnf install -y portaudio-devel alsa-lib-devel gcc

 3) copy sender and receiver c files onto any two pcs , and change the ip-address in the sender file to that of receiver pc ip .